Google Sheets Compare Two Columns

 To detect unique values:

-2. Use the =FILTER function combined with the =COUNTIF function to filter out the common values.
+function to filter out the common values. - Apply the

 You will now have a list of unique values that exist in one column but are not present in the other.
 This information can be instrumental in identifying outliers or specific data points that require further investigation.